oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gzip/README.md

      ```
    * An FPGA hardware target is not provided on Windows*.

-*Note:* The Intel® PAC with Intel Arria® 10 GX FPGA and Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) do not yet support Windows*.
+*Note:* The Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA and Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX) do not yet support Windows*.
 Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.<br>
 *Note:* If you encounter any issues with long paths when compiling under Windows*, you may have to create your ‘build’ directory in a shorter path, for example c:\samples\build.
 You can then run cmake from that directory, and provide cmake with the full path to your sample directory.

 If an error occurs, you can get more details by running `make` with
 the `VERBOSE=1` argument:
 ``make VERBOSE=1``
 For more comprehensive troubleshooting, use the Diagnostics Utility for
-Intel® oneAPI Toolkits, which provides system checks to find missing
+Intel&reg; oneAPI Toolkits, which provides system checks to find missing
 dependencies and permissions errors.
 [Learn more](https://software.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html).

  ### In Third-Party Integrated Development Environments (IDEs)

 You can compile and run this tutorial in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
-For instructions, refer to the following link: [Intel® oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-oneapi-dpcpp-fpga-workflow-on-ide.html)
+For instructions, refer to the following link: [FPGA Workflows on Third-Party IDEs for Intel&reg; oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-oneapi-dpcpp-fpga-workflow-on-ide.html)

 ## Running the Reference Design